The Ultimate Spring-Cleaning Checklist for Your HVAC System

 Did you know that it’s likely your home has more polluted air than the outside?
 Your home is more confined and collected than the outside, which means dust and allergens can sit around unbothered for months.
-Your HVAC unit is the perfect resting spot, so if you want to keep you and your family healthy while improving the energy efficiency of your air conditioning unit, consider this ultimate spring cleaning checklist for your HVAC system.
+Your HVAC unit is the perfect resting spot, so if you want to keep yourself and your family healthy while improving the energy efficiency of your air conditioning unit, consider this ultimate spring-cleaning checklist for your HVAC system.

 Clean Your Rooms and Windows